httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Using signatures to protect the `Digest` of an empty representation allows receiving endpoints to detect if an eventual payload has been stripped or added.

+Any mangling of `Digest`, including de-duplication of representation-data-digest values or combining different field values (see 5.3.1 of {{SEMANTICS}}) might affect signature validation.

 ## Usage in trailers

 When used in trailers, the receiver gets the digest value after the payload body